SalimSalimi/NodeJS-Course/README.md

 #### Adding Data Association
 While defining our models and associations, Sequelize creates new methods to add new entries while respecting the association.
 For example: A user can is associated with multiple products, so Sequelize provides a method to create a new Product and associated with the user directly.
 To do so, we use the models: `User.createProduct({object})`.

+### Fetching Data Association
+As for adding, Sequelize provides also methods to fetch data.
+For example, to fetch all products associated with one user: `User.getProducts()`.
+We can also add conditions (like where) in parenthesis.

 ## Notes

 When updating a new model, we should add an object `force: true` in `sync()` to update the tables schema.
 It will delete all the tables and the data on the database.